Is it possible we’re living in a world that isn’t what we think it is?

 Some of the best clips from The Matrix

 This nine-clip series shows some of the best scenes from the original film.
 If you haven’t seen it, there’s a lot of cool action and food for thought to check out!

-However, the very first clip there starts just after Sarah’s favorite line, about the splinter in your mind.
+However, the very first clip there starts just after Ashar’s favorite line, about the splinter in your mind.
 She was adamant that we needed to include that too!
 You can check that out here.

 Ideas for discussion